Ed-von-Schleck/shoco/README.md

 ### smaz ###

 There's another good small string compressor out there: [smaz](https://github.com/antirez/smaz).
 Smaz seems to be dictionary based, while _shoco_ is an entropy encoder.
-As a result, smaz ill often do better than _shoco_ when compressing common english terms.
+As a result, smaz will often do better than _shoco_ when compressing common english terms.
 However, _shoco_ typically beats smaz for more obscure input, as long as it's ASCII.
 Smaz may enlarge your string for uncommon words (like numbers), _shoco_ will never do that for ASCII strings.

 Performance-wise, _shoco_ is typically faster by at least a factor of 2.
 As an example, compressing and decompressing all words in `/usr/dict/share/words` with _smaz_ takes around 0.325s on my computer and compresses on average by 28%, while _shoco_ has a compression average of 33% (with the standard table; an optimized table will be even better) and takes around 0.140s. _shoco_ is _especially_ fast at decompression.